Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 Symptoms Needing Urgent Attention

-Here's what you should watch for—these are the "red flag" symptoms that mean you should see a physician right away:
+Here's what you should watch for—these are the "red flag" symptoms that mean you should see a physician right away.
+According to Mayo Clinic oncology experts, key warning signs include:

 - Blood in the stool (bright red or dark)